 There is a widely-held view that watery or runny egg whites show that the egg is old.
 That is true most of the time but other factors can impact on the viscosity of albumen.
 Certain foods can have an effect and chicken ailments such as infectious bronchitis can impact on albumen quality while having no other implications for the eggs.

 Some buyers look for logos or accreditation details in the belief that will give them an assurance that the eggs really are free range.
 Unfortunately there are no accreditation programs in Australia which cover all aspects of consumer expectations for free range egg production.
 Some of the accreditation bodies are only concerned with animal welfare issues.
 Others may appear to have good standards but they don't have an effective auditing process.
 Quite often the standards which they claim are not enforced which makes a mockery of their logo.

 A case was uncovered a couple of years ago where more than 70% of the eggs sold by one Victorian 'free range' farm accredited by two bodies were sourced from unaccredited farms interstate; One accreditation body took no action.
-Although the other temporarily suspended accreditation, the farm hardly missed a beat and was back in business within weeks – displaying the logos of the two bodies as if nothing had happened.
+Although the other temporarily suspended accreditation, the farm hardly missed a beat and was back in business within weeks – supplying a major supermarket and displaying the logos of the two bodies as if nothing had happened.
 There are many other myths about nutrition.
 Some can be found here: https://www.dietpillswatchdog.com/10-lies-media-telling-about-nutrition/

 How the Media Lies to Us About Nutrition